-Mixing up the DIY chalk paint was so easy.
-I knew I wanted to paint both the nightstand and the candleholders white, so I just grabbed some white ceiling paint that I already had on hand and mixed everything according to the directions.
-It’s so simple!
+Whipping up the DIY chalk paint was so easy!
+Since I planned to paint both the nightstand and the candleholders white, I grabbed some white ceiling paint that I already had on hand and mixed everything according to the directions.

-While the candleholders dried, I decided to get to work on the nightstand.
-Each piece got two coats of the chalk paint, but again, I didn’t worry about putting it on thick or getting an extremely even finish.
+While the candleholders dried, I moved on to the nightstand.
+Each surface needed two coats of the chalk paint, but again, I didn’t worry about putting it on thick or getting an extremely even finish.
 The brush lines add character and give the pieces a casual, country feel.

 Once the nightstand was painted white with the chalk paint, it was a HUGE difference.
-I mean, look at this thing!
-It’s a beauty!
-It just kind of got lost under all that black, don’t you think?
+I mean, look at this thing - it's a beauty!
+It just got lost under all that black, don’t you think?

-Now that my pieces were covered, I wanted to add some finishing touches to give them a professional, high-end look.
-When the paint had dried on both the candleholders and the nightstand, they both got a little more TLC.
+Now that my pieces were covered and the paint was dry, I wanted to add some finishing touches to give them a distressed but professional, high-end look.

 Once all three candleholders were antiqued, they were ready for display.
 Neither the paint nor the wax requires a lot of drying time.
 Within a day, you can use these pieces without any fear (probably a lot sooner, if you like).

-Finally, with the chalk painted candleholders updated, my newly painted nightstand had a date with some sandpaper to add a little character.
+Finally, my newly painted nightstand had a date with some sandpaper to add a little character.
 I wanted a distressed look so that the piece would fit in with the rest of my guestroom décor.

 This method of furniture distressing really easy.
 I use 120 grit sandpaper and literally just sand away some of the painted finish around the corners and edges to expose the wood (or veneer) underneath.
 That dark veneer really worked with this project!

-With some DIY chalk paint and sandpaper, I was able to transform a not so attractive piece of furniture into a star!
+With some DIY chalk paint and sandpaper, I was able to transform a boring piece of furniture into a star!